Gbuomprisco/ngx-chips/README.md

 **`appendToBody`** - [**`?boolean`**]

 If set to `false`, the dropdown will not be appended to the body, but will remain in its parent element.
 Useful when using the components inside popups or dropdowns.
-Defaults to `false`.
+Defaults to `true`.

 ---